awsdocs/iam-user-guide/doc_source/using-service-linked-roles.md

 **To delete a service\-linked role \(AWS CLI\)**

-1. If you know the name of the service\-linked role that you want to delete, type the following command to list the role in your account:
+1. If you know the name of the service\-linked role that you want to delete, enter the following command to list the role in your account:

    ```
    aws iam [get\-role](https://docs.aws.amazon.com/cli/latest/reference/iam/get-role.html) --role-name role-name